 This article “what are digital nomads” is one article from a series of location-independent work I’m researching.
 We’ll be working further on the question “what are digital nomads” after the first take since we’re gathering more information for our articles about digital nomads and location independent living and working and our documentary.
 Stay tuned for the updates.

-If you are a location independent professional with a unique story: get in touch!
-We seeking digital nomads who’d like to share their story here, or in the upcoming documentary.
+If you are a location-independent professional with a unique story: get in touch!
+We seeking digital nomads who’d like to share their stories here, or in the upcoming documentary.
 Contact Koen if you want to discuss your experience.
 Not about the digital nomadism in itself, since many documentaries cover this in a way, while we use the nomads and their lifestyle as a metaphor for other shifts we’re discovering.

-(1) I am a paying user of Nomadlist since over a year.
+(1) I am a paying user of Nomadlist for over a year.
 I have no affiliations with them.
 My profile: https://nomadlist.com/@kblanqua.

 Koen Blanquart is a strategy consultant, journalist, and author.